 My Final Verdict?

 For me, Walmart is closest anyway, so I will likely be doing much of my “small trip” grocery stops there, where I’ll stock up on the “fresh” things I need to make my meals that week, such as vegetables, butter, cereal, eggs, and anything that I want in a smaller quantity (particularly things that spoil quickly, like produce or certain dairy products like buttermilk or heavy cream).
-For most staples (especially baking staples), as well as yogurt, cheese, and meat (when I don’t go through Zaycon Fresh), I’ll go to Sam’s Club (ideally just once a month, to save myself the temptation of picking up “just a few extra things,” which adds up QUICKLY at bulk retailers.
+For most staples (especially baking staples), as well as yogurt, cheese, and meat, I’ll go to Sam’s Club (ideally just once a month, to save myself the temptation of picking up “just a few extra things,” which adds up QUICKLY at bulk retailers.

 What’s your go-to grocery store, and why?
 And do you agree with my final verdict?